kissu/topcoat-frontend-documentation/docs/tools/guidelines.md

 For the most part, it will only be used to add and install NPM packages, so nothing to really worry about.

+PS: if you ever need to run a command like `npx sb init` ([installation of Storybook](https://storybook.js.org/docs/vue/get-started/install)), you can use `pnpm dlx sb init` as [explained here](https://pnpm.io/pnpx-cli).
+That way, you'll be still

 ## [Vite](https://vite.dev/docs/getting-started)

 Since we're on a modern bleeding-edge yet stable stack, rather use the fastest and greatest DX available today.
 Webpack is far too slow and will probably not need anything super advanced & specific to Webpack.